Have you ever talked to a client about developing a self-care

 Name your emotions.
 Are you being too hard on yourself?
 With so many changes and uncertainties due to COVID-19, everyone's lives have been turned upside down.
 There is more work to do and less people to do the work.
 It's logical to feel stressed out, anxious or exhausted.

 We are going to make mistakes and we will not always "get it right" on the first try.
-Stress might make it harder for us to learn something new (like, telehealth technology or electronic records.)
-And sometimes- no matter how hard we try to prevent or intervene- a person might die or get hurt or go to bed feeling scared, alone, or hungry.
+Stress might make it harder for us to learn something new (like virtual classrooms, zoom meetings or telehealth technology.)
+And sometimes- no matter how hard we try to prevent or intervene- a person might die or get hurt or go to bed feeling scared, alone, or hungry. (see the"occupational hazzard" section below.)

 Remember to offer kindness and grace to others- and to yourself!